substrate-system/frost-dkg/README.md

 const share1 = signer1.generateSignatureShare(message, commitments, signerIds)
 const share3 = signer3.generateSignatureShare(message, commitments, signerIds)
 const share5 = signer5.generateSignatureShare(message, commitments, signerIds)

-const shares = [share1, share3, share5]
+// these signature shares can be transferred to any machine to verify const shares = [share1, share3, share5]

 // Anyone can aggregate the shares into a final signature